BANKS DODGY DEALS CAMPAIGNS

 Subsidiaries

-Elbit Systems is a military equipment producer with a focus on defense electronics such as intelligence gathering systems.
+Elbit Systems is a military equipment producer with a focus on defence electronics such as intelligence gathering systems.
 It was established in 1967 and is headquartered in Haifa, Israel.
-The company employed an estimated 14,000 people globally in 2016.
-Elbit Systems mainly operates in the homeland security and defense arena with a focus on intelligence, surveillance, and reconnaissance.
-The company's portfolio includes airborne, land and naval systems and products for defense, homeland security and commercial applications.
+The company employed around 19,000 people globally in 2023.
+Elbit Systems mainly operates in the homeland security and defence arena with a focus on intelligence, surveillance, and reconnaissance.
+The company's portfolio includes airborne, land and naval systems and products for defence, homeland security and commercial applications.

 Impacts

-Cluster munitions: In November 2018 Elbit Systems completed the acquisition of the previously state-owned Israeli cluster munitions producer IMI Systems.
-Cluster munitions are prohibited by the 2008 Convention on Cluster Munitions which is signed by 120 states.
-They have an impact on a wide area and are therefore unable to distinguish between civilians and targets.
+In November 2018, Elbit Systems completed the acquisition of the previously state-owned Israeli cluster munitions producer IMI Systems.
+Cluster munitions are prohibited by a 2008 Convention.
+In 2019 Elbit confirmed IMI would discontinue their manufacture.

 Financiers